Result

 Metro vs Non-Metro HRA Rules

-The Income Tax Act classifies four cities as metro cities for HRA purposes: Delhi, Mumbai, Kolkata, and Chennai.
-If you pay rent in any of these cities, you qualify for the higher cap of 50% of basic salary under condition (b).
-All other cities and towns in India are classified as non-metro, where the cap is 40% of basic salary.
+The Income Tax Act classifies exactly four cities as metro cities for HRA purposes: Delhi, Mumbai, Kolkata, and Chennai.
+All other cities and towns in India — including Bengaluru, Hyderabad, Pune, Ahmedabad, and Noida — are classified as non-metro.
+This classification affects only condition (b) of the three-part test; conditions (a) and (c) remain identical regardless of location.

-If you relocated during the financial year, you should calculate HRA exemption separately for the months spent in each city using the applicable metro or non-metro percentage for that period.
-Your employer typically handles this in Form 16 based on the rent receipts and declarations you submit.
+Note that cities such as Bengaluru, Hyderabad, and Pune are not classified as metro under the Income Tax Act for HRA purposes, even though they have comparable rental costs.
+Thus, employees paying high rents in these cities receive the lower 40% cap.
+If you relocated during the financial year, calculate HRA exemption separately for the months spent in each city, using the applicable metro or non-metro percentage for that period.
+Your employer handles this in Form 16 based on the declarations you submit.

 Common Use Cases